zainpay/zainpay-nodejs-sdk/README.md

     console.log(reponse);
     ```

-// virtual account balance

 ### 4. Get Virtual Account Balance
-This request enables a merchant to get the balance of a virtual account.
+- This request enables a merchant to get the balance of a virtual account.
 To get the balance of a virtual account GET the json payload below.

    ```js
     const reponse = await Zainpay({